richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 In the last five years, there have been a wealth of new open-source and commercially available environmental simulation tools that are easy-to-learn and designer-friendly, such as Ladybug, Honeybee and DIVA.
 These tools plug in to familiar computer-aided design (CAD) software and respond to the increasing pressure on design teams to carry out early-stage environmental simulations.[2-3]

+such as EnergyPlus, are collections of average weather data, including temperature and humidity readings averaged over 15 to 30 years of data based on selected weather station locations (typically airports).[2-3]

+In fact, as illustrated in the later chapters of this book, there is an extremely broad range in how well, how accurately, and how often, these tools are used in practice.
+[2-3]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]